hassanmohaideen/InterviewPrep/README.md

   * We can use a max heap to get the Kth smallest value.
 # Algorithms
 ## BFS
+* This can be used for finding the shortest path from A to B
 ## DFS
 * This is really useful for determining if there is path from A to B
 * This can be used for finding if there is a cycle